opnfv/barometer/docs/release/userguide/collectd.ves.userguide.rst

     </Module>
     </Plugin>

-where "/path/to/your/python/modules" is the path to where you cloned this repo
+where "/path/to/your/python/modules" is the path to ves_plugin.py, which is located in this repo.

 VES python plugin configuration description:
 --------------------------------------------